dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 have been used to "probe" the internals of a model for different concepts.
-Finally we'll put it all together into a nullability probe, that can tell you at any variable location in the program, whether the model thinks the value there could be null (or in Python, None).
+Finally we'll put it all together into a nullability probe, that can tell you at any variable location in the program, whether the model thinks the value there could be null.

 What is Nullability?
 --------------------